ralf-boltshauser/next-app-starter/README.md

 - [ ] think about onboarding process that the user can go through and supply more data
 - [ ] think about user instructions for the app
+- [ ] adjust conditional tier renderer to use features instead of tiers

 ### Backlog